AndPotap/halfpres_gps/README.md

 </p>

-With these modifications, we see the RMSE in single and half precision are comparable over a wide range of datasets.
+With these modifications, we see the RMSE for GP predictions using single and half precision are comparable over a wide range of datasets.

 <p align="center">
   <img src="./figs/RMSE.png" width=450, height=250>
 </p>

-We also see that the training time can be substantially better in half precision for large datasets (e.g., 25000s vs 10000s).
-For smaller datasets, the runtimes are comparable, though single precision can be slightly faster (e.g., 200s vs 150s).
-There are two reasons that cause half precision to run slower: (1) we use KeOps for matrix multiplies, which has a longer compilation time; (2) higher round-off error can mean more CG steps are required to reach a desired tolerance.
+We also see that the training time can be substantially better in half precision for large datasets (e.g., 10000s vs 250000s).
+For smaller datasets, the runtimes are comparable, though half precision can be slightly slower (e.g., 200s vs 150s).
+There are two reasons that can cause half precision to run slower: (1) we use KeOps for matrix multiplies, which has a longer compilation time; (2) higher round-off error can mean more CG steps are required to reach a desired tolerance.
 The fixed cost of (1) can become apparent on small datasets.

 <p align="center">
   <img src="./figs/time_1.png" width=300, height=250>